 Miss Fahey has served as Clerk since 1993.
 Miss Fahey has served as a Director of the Bank since 1992.
+Miss Fahey has never been employed by the Bank.
 Biographical information about Miss Fahey is set forth under "ELECTION OF DIRECTORS."